GO-Eratosthenes/dhdt/paper/paper.md

 can be used for contemporary climate reconstruction and improve future projection of fresh water availability or their contribution to sea-level.

-The archive of satellite missions with geometric mapping capabilities is very limited in space and time.
+The archive of satellite missions with geometric three dimensional mapping capabilities is very limited in space and time.
 While optical missions with a single telescope are more abundant.
-Hence, methodologies that are able to get at least some information out are worth exploring.
+Hence, methodologies that are able to get at least some elevation information out are worth exploring.

 `dhdt` is Python library that has the functionality to automatically extract glacier elevation change from large collections of satellite imagery.
 The